Dreams Unlimited Travel

 DINING ON BOARD

-WHAT IS ROTATION DINING?
+WHAT IS ROTATIONAL DINING?

 WHAT TIME IS DINNER?

 You should inform your travel agent of your seating time preference when you book your vacation.
 No requests are guaranteed.
+Every person in your stateroom will be at your table.
+At the time of booking, you can specify other people to sit with who will also be on board.
+If you don't, assignments will be made to fill in your table.
 Generally, adults without children will dine with other adults, while families dine with other families.
-Children's menus are
+Children's menus are available in the restaurants.
+In addition, a dinner buffet will be offered for children who participate in supervised programs during the dinner hour.
+You can also enjoy the benefits of room service in your stateroom.

 WHAT SHOULD I WEAR TO DINNER?